Pupil Behaviour and Discipline Policy

 The school keeps a variety of records concerning incidents of misbehaviour using “CPOMS”.
 The headteacher records those incidents where a child is sent to them on account of serious bad behaviour.
 We also keep a record of any serious incidents that occur at break or lunchtimes.
 Lunchtime supervisors give written details of any incident in the incidents book and report to their line manager who will record incidents on CPOMS.

 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded.

 The Behaviour and Discipline Committee meet according to the requirements and recommendations of the ‘The Guidance for Members of Behaviour and Discipline Committees and Pupil Discipline Committees’.

 Types of Committee Meeting;

-The Head teacher monitors the effectiveness of this policy on a regular basis.
-She also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.
+The headteacher monitors the effectiveness of this policy on a regular basis.
+They also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvements.

 The governing body reviews this policy every two years.
 The governors may, however, review the policy earlier than this if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.

-It is hoped that this policy reflects what is currently good practice and will be amended and reviewed in the light of new initiatives or legislation.
+It is hoped that this policy reflects what is currently good practice in schools, and will be amended and reviewed in the light of new initiatives or legislation.